Masai Giraffe

 I Am Big Everywhere

-Giraffe necks, which makes up about one-third of their height, contain only seven vertebrae, just like human necks, but each neck bone can be over 10 inches long!
+Giraffe necks contain only seven vertebrae, just like human necks, but each neck bone can be over 10 inches long.
 Giraffes have evolved an anti-gravity system that keeps them from fainting from the blood rushing to their head when they lean down to drink.
 Their muscular tongues are about 18-20 inches long and prehensile, meaning they can be used to grab leaves from trees.
 The purple-black coloring is thought to prevent sunburn.
-Its feet are the size of dinner plates, its eyes are as big as golf balls, and its heart is about two feet long and weighs 25 pounds.
+Their feet are the size of dinner plates, their eyes are as big as golf balls, and their hearts are about two feet long and 25 pounds.
 At birth, a baby giraffe is 5-6 feet tall and weighs 140-200 pounds!

 Diet: leaves (especially acacia), shrubs